hyperledger/identus-docs/documentation/docs/quick-start.md

 ```

-Once cloned, create a new environment variable configuration file to define the Issuer Agent __infrastructure/local/.env-issuer__ with the following content:
+Once cloned, create a new environment variable configuration file named  __./open-enterprise-agent/local/.env-issuer__ to define the Issuer Agent with the following content:

 ```
 API_KEY_ENABLED=false